-Today we’re reviewing the upcoming Drop THX Panda wireless headphone which will sell for $399 USD via drop.com.
+Today we review the Drop THX Panda wireless headphone which sells for $399 USD via drop.com.

 It’s an interesting development story, and an equally interesting product so there’s a lot to get through – we recommend you sit-down, make yourself a coffee, and put on some of your favourite tunes first.

 We’re excited to be giving Headfonia readers our impressions of one of the most exciting new product developments in recent times, and perhaps the most anticipated headphone of 2020: the new Panda wireless audiophile closed-back headphones, a collaboration between Drop (formerly Massdrop) and legendary audio research and certification company THX.
 Drop got in touch with us to ask if we’d like to check-out a pre-production unit while they’re fine-tuning the final retail version of the Panda (which is expected ship in August 2020), and given the level of buzz around this new product, we thought you guys would appreciate some early impressions.

 Prior to the Panda’s official launch (where it will be available for $399 USD via Drop.com), an Indigogo backing campaign is live until late March, allowing customers to help contribute to the final development phase of the Panda’s development, select ‘perks’ and ensure that they’ll be able to get their hands on one of the first batches of units when they’re ready to ship.
 At the time of writing, the campaign has raised 2635% of its planned funding goal, which suggests that the audio community believes that Drop is onto a winner with the Panda, an all-new kind of audiophile headphone: the Bluetooth, closed-back portable kind that promises equally impressive performance with or without wires.
 Or, as Drop put it: “the world’s highest fidelity wireless headphones”.